Also called: Reye's Syndrome

 Treatment is supportive, as there is no cure.
 The clinical care team will:

-- Make sure the child stays hydrated and maintains electrolyte balance.
+- Make sure the child stays hydrated and maintains their electrolyte balance.

 - Check nutrition intake.